sahilnaphade/FlexPushdownDB-exp/README.md

 - Optimize Group Operator
   1) optimize internally
   2) add back the change of moving shuffle before to after parallel group

-### Features
-- Update the stale Parquet reader for scan operators.
-- Update the stale FileScan operator to support querying local files.
-- Update the stale BloomJoin and incorporate it into the physical query plan.